tischi/francesca-beats/README.md

 ## Output

-The script finds the N largest regions where beating occurs.
-It measures the beating frequencies in these N regions.
+The script finds the N (input parameter __n rois__) largest region centers where beating occurs.
-N is an input parameter: __n rois__
+It measures the beating frequencies in these region centers.

 The output values are as such:

-- F1_R1_NUM = frequency 1 in region 1; to facilitate comparison with raw data units are __period length in frames__; to compute actual frequencies in Hz you have to compute 1/(F1_R1_NUM*dt), where dt is the time difference between frames
+- F1_R1_NUM = frequency 1 in region 1; to facilitate comparison with raw data the units are __period length in frames__; to compute actual frequencies in Hz you have to compute 1/(F1_R1_NUM*dt), where dt is the time difference between frames.
 - A1_R1_NUM = amplitude of frequency 1

 Frequencies are sorted according to their amplitude => F1 has the highest amplitude